slaviqueue/browser-ide/README.md

 1. Run `prepare.sh`.
 It will build required docker images.
 2. Run `npm i` to install back-end deps.
 3. Run `npm i && npm start` in `client/` directory to install front-end deps and build front-end.
-4. Run `npm start` in root dir to serve the front-end and start a server.
+4. Run `npm start` in root dir to serve front-end and start server.

 ## Learn more about untrusted code isolation: